That's how the Scots lived in Nova Scotia

 Accommodation options

-We stayed in Baddeck.
-There are many Hotels, lodges, inns, B & Bs * to choose from, you can book at this link.
-The journey from Baddeck is about 1 hour driving time by car.
-You can also combine this excursion with a tour around this arm of the Bras d'Or Lake (about 2,5 hours' drive) and make the visit to the Scots in Nova Scotia at the Highland Village Museum a day trip.
+For example, we stayed overnight in Baddeck.
+There are numerous there Hotels, lodges, inns, B & Bs * to choose from, which you can book using this link.
+The journey from Baddeck takes approximately 1 hour by car.
+You can also combine this excursion with a trip around this arm of Bras d'Or Lake (driving time approx. 2,5 hours) or make a day trip to visit the Scots in Nova Scotia at the Highland Village Museum.

 Also near the Highland Village Museum in Iona is the Iona Heights Inn *.